 In 1970, Bombardier entered the railway business with its first acquisition outside of Canada: Lohnerwerke in Vienna, Austria, a manufacturer of motor scooters and trams, and its subsidiary, the engine manufacturer ROTAX.

-But truthfully, it was in 1973 when the oil crisis forced Bombardier to halve its snowmobile production that it became more serious about the railway business.
+However, it was when the oil crisis struck in 1973 and forced Bombardier to halve its snowmobile production that the company became more serious about the railway business.
 Laurent Beaudoin and his management team completely redeployed the company’s excess manufacturing capacity, acquired mass transit technologies and applied Bombardier’s manufacturing know-how to build rolling stock.

 Sixteen years after diversifying into rail transportation, Bombardier took flight in the aerospace sector in 1986 with the purchases of Canadair, the leading Canadian aircraft manufacturer of Challenger widebody business jets, and the CL-215 amphibious firefighting aircraft.